ecomtech-oss/lint-release/README.md

 ## How?

-You can use in tool on CI, or add git-hook for linting.
+You can use this tool on CI, or add git-hook for linting.

 ### CI specific